Gender & Society

 Gender & Society is a peer-reviewed academic journal that covers research in the field of gender studies.
-The editor-in-chief is Jo Reger (Oakland University).
+The co-editors are Sharmila Rudrappa (University of Texas at Austin) and Patricia Richards (University of Georgia).
 It was established in 1987 and is currently published by SAGE Publications in association with Sociologists for Women in Society.

 Introduction

 Articles appearing in Gender & Society analyze gender and gendered processes in interactions, organizations, societies, and global and transnational spaces.
 The journal primarily publishes empirical articles, including qualitative, quantitative, and comparative-historical methodologies.

 Abstracting and indexing

 Gender & Society is abstracted and indexed in over 70 databases including Scopus and the Social Sciences Citation Index.
-According to Journal Citation Reports, the journal has a 2017 impact factor of 2.36, ranking it 2nd out of 42 journals in the category "Women's Studies" and 20th out of 146 journals in the category "Sociology."
+According to Journal Citation Reports, the journal has a 2023 impact factor of 7.2, ranking it 1st out of 66 journals in the category "Women's Studies" and 3rd out of 217 journals in the category "Sociology."